 - HEPA filters are the solution.
 “HEPA” sounds fancy, but it’s just a standard that means the filter catches 99% of particles .3 micrometers and above (they also get particles smaller than .3 micrometers–the .3 designation is based on the overlapping point of different types of filtering).
 That covers a lot of particulate pollution–the most-often cited figures are for 2.5 micrometers.

 Contrast that with the major purifier companies like IQ Air and Blue, which have proprietary HEPA filters with names like “HyperHEPA” that cost $200.
-These may have benefits, such as a longer lifetime or smaller pore size, but it’s not clear to me that’s necessary or worth 20 times the price.
+These may have benefits like a longer lifetime, but direct comparison tests show the super expensive machines capturing no more particulate than the non-proprietary HEPA (1), even measuring down to .01 microns (2).